daviden1013/llm-ie/README.md

 The ```SentenceFrameExtractor``` instructs the LLM to extract sentence by sentence.
 The reason is to ensure the accuracy of frame spans.
 It also prevents LLMs from overseeing sections/ sentences.
 Empirically, this extractor results in better recall than the ```BasicFrameExtractor``` in complex tasks.

-For concurrent extraction (recommended), the `async/ await` feature is used to speed up inferencing.
+For concurrent extraction (recommended), the `async/await` feature is used to speed up inferencing.
 The `concurrent_batch_size` sets the batch size of sentences to be processed in cocurrent.

 ```python
 from llm_ie.extractors import SentenceFrameExtractor